annotation/stam-tools/docs/fromxml.md

 inject_dtd = """<!DOCTYPE entities[<!ENTITY Tab "&#x9;"><!ENTITY NewLine "&#xA;"><!ENTITY excl "&#x21;"><!ENTITY quot "&#x22;">]>"""
 ```

-If your XML document has any unknown entities that do not appear in the DTD, then an error will be raised an conversion will fail.
+If your XML document has any unknown entities that do not appear in the DTD, then an error will be raised and conversion will fail.

 ### whitespace